WeeBeasties/WeeBeasties.github.io/about.md

 title: About
 ---

+I am testing to see if this about page will get indexed for the search engine by adding a unique string of words: cucumber, pineapple, and squash are foods.

 At [Algolia][2], we love Jekyll, so we decided to provide an easy-to-use [Jekyll plugin][3] to add an awesome search to your blog.